-There’s nothing better than looking out the window in the winter and seeing clusters of winterberries against a snowy backdrop.
+There’s nothing better than looking out of the window in the winter and seeing clusters of winterberries against a snowy backdrop.

 One day I’ll go back to Vermont and admire all the wild I. verticillata growing there, leaving lovely berries behind for us to gaze at in the winter and for the birds to enjoy.

 But for now, I’ll capture a bit of that magic by planting them in my own garden in Alaska.